 On the efficiency side, the hybrid Panamera should be capable of covering up to 27 miles on electric power alone, and if you make maximum use of that capability, you could see a fuel-economy figure approaching the claimed 86mpg.

 The Turbo S E-Hybrid turns things up a notch, using a 4.0-litre V8 engine for a total power output of 671bhp (making it the most powerful variant in the Panamera range, hybrid or otherwise).
 Acceleration from 0-62mph takes just 3.4 seconds (3.5 in the Executive) and top speed is a heady 192mph.

-As it uses the same 134bhp electric motor as the 4 E-Hybrid, the Turbo S' electric range is only slightly less, but its more powerful engine cuts claimed fuel economy to 81mpg (dropping to 79mpg for the Executive).
+As it uses the same 134bhp electric motor as the 4 E-Hybrid, the Turbo S's electric range is only slightly less, but its more powerful engine cuts claimed fuel economy to 81mpg.

 Whatever version of Panamera hybrid you choose, you get a quick, comfortable, capable and potentially very efficient means of transport.
 Although the 4 E-Hybrid lacks the truly startling straight-line performance of the Turbo S, it's probably the more sensible choice, especially when you consider it costs around £50,000 less.

 Both versions handle very nicely, although a slight increase in weight over their petrol-powered equivalents will be noticed by keen drivers.
 Meanwhile, the brakes can be a bit 'grabby', making it hard to drive smoothly at slow speeds.

 For a more detailed look at the Porsche Panamera hybrid, read on for the rest of our in-depth review.